Tobias Fornier, Antique: History

 The municipality of Tobias Fornier was formerly known as Dao until 1978 when it was given its current name by virtue of Batas Pambansa Blg.
 10. It is named after a Congressman from Antique, Tobias Abiera Fornier (1902-October 31, 1964).
+The 1818 Spanish census then recorded 1,296 native families in the area, living in harmony with 7 Spanish-Filipino families.

 In 1957, a barrio named Barasanan was renamed to Ballescas.
 In the same year, barrio Taguimtim was renamed to Pacienca.